 Jungle Cruise – Adventureland – Magic Kingdom

 Travel on the world’s most exotic rivers to see realistic Audio-Animatronic animals and ancient ruins.
 Be prepared for surprises along the way, including some very punny jokes!
 Jungle Cruise is located in Adventureland, across from the Enchanted Tiki Room, just beyond the Swiss Family Treehouse.

 Queue — As you wind your way around a deceptively long queue through theJungle Cruise offices, be sure to note the fun details.
 For example, there’s a chalkboard with a list of missing boats and persons, with names like “Ilene Dover” and “Anne Fellen.”
 There’s also a Menu Board that’s good for a laugh!

 After the launch leaves the dock, the skipper then pilots you through the dangerous waters of four “rivers”: the Amazon in South America; the Congo in Africa; the Nile in Egypt; and the Mekong river in Cambodia in Southeast Asia.
 Along the route, a variety of mechanical animals and natives are encountered, including a herd of bathing elephants in the Elephant Pool, some lions enjoying their dinner, angry hippos who might attack at any moment, and a shrunken head salesman: the infamous Trader Sam.

-NOTE: During the 2013 holidays, Walt Disney World decorated the Jungle Cruise with an overlay, turning it into the Jingle Cruise.
+NOTE: During the holidays, Walt Disney World decorates the Jungle Cruise with an overlay, turning it into the Jingle Cruise.
 Look for decorations and Santa hats along the river, plus they even renamed the boats with a Christmas theme!